jakimowb/enmapbox_testmigration2/doc/source/ApplierExamples.rst

 Passing Other Data Example
 ==========================

-Use additional arguments and keyword arguments for passing other data to the user function, apart from the raster data itself.
+Use additional arguments for passing other data into the user function, apart from the raster data itself.
 This is obviously useful for passing parameters into the processing.

-Use the return statement to pass information out again.
+Use the ``return`` statement to pass information out again.

 A simple example, using it to pass in a single parameter, might be a program to multiply an input raster by a scale value and add an offset::